azat-co/aws-intro/02-modules.md

 ---

-# More, much more other services
+# More, Many More Other AWS Services

 * AI
 * Big Data